cheryl-git-init/storefront/README.md

 I had also planned to add e2e tests, with nightwatch, however, due to time constraints and compatibility issues, I chose to focus on functionality and unit testing.

+Current unit testing is limited, with more time I'd look to add testing within the Vuex store, as this is only mocked currently.
+If I was to do over the project, I'd put more focus into TDD earlier on.

-Latest build can also be seen on https://storefront.cheryllane.net
+Latest build can also be seen on https://storefront.cheryllane.net (hosts the static build assets created by the command `npm run build`).

 ## All Commands
 ### Project setup